dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_cli/yamles_cli_upgrade.md

 ```

 {{< alert title="Note">}}
-YAML configuration upgraded will be encrypted with the same passphrase as the source YAML configuration
+The YAML configuration upgraded is encrypted with the same passphrase as the source YAML configuration.
 {{< /alert >}}

-You can run the following help command for more details on each parameter:
+You can run the following help command for more details on each parameter of the `upgrade` option:

 ```
 yamles upgrade --help